CLICK THE LINK AT THE BOTTOM OF THIS PAGE TO PARTICIPATE

 2013-2014 2nd SEMESTER REGISTRATION & AUDITIONS

-REGISTRATION for all youth ensembles opens with Early Bird discounts on November 19 through November 29, after which regular registration rates apply.
+REGISTRATION for 2nd Semester is open for all youth ensembles.
+Regular registration closes February 6.
+Late registration closes February 12.
 Click the link at the bottom of this page to register.

-AUDITIONS for The Grand Chorus (adults) and Symphony Orchestra for 2nd Semester will occur in January of 2014.
+AUDITIONS for The Grand Chorus (adults) and Symphony Orchestra for 2nd Semester will be February 6 and February 12.
 Click the link at the bottom of this page to sign up for an audition.

 2013-2014 2nd SEMESTER CALENDAR